jongwooksi/jongwooksi/README.md

 - **J. Si**, H. Lee, and S. Kim, "Super-Resolution of Infrared Image via Edge and Bicubic Information Fusion based on Multi-Stage Network", KCI, TBD

-- **J. Si**, Y. Lee, and S. Kim, "A Study on the Feasibility of Dehazing Techniques for Defect Detection in Manufacturing Images", International Conference, TBD
+- **J. Si**, S. An, and S. Kim, "A Study on the Feasibility of Dehazing Techniques for Defect Detection in Manufacturing Images", International Conference, TBD

 </br>